madeindjs/workflow.ts/README.md

 The purpose of this article is to discover an implementation of an[API][api][RESTfull][rest] using[TypeScript][typescript].

 > TypeScript is a free and open source programming language developed by Microsoft to improve and secure the production of JavaScript code. (...) .
-The TypeScript code is transcompiled into JavaScript, which can be interpreted by any web browser or JavaScript engine. (...)
-TypeScript allows optional static typing of variables and functions, creation of classes and interfaces, import of modules, while maintaining the non-binding approach of JavaScript.
+The TypeScript code is transcompiled into JavaScript (...)
+TypeScript allows optional static typing of variables and functions (...) while maintaining the non-binding approach of JavaScript.
 [Wikipedia - TypeScript](https://fr.wikipedia.org/wiki/TypeScript)

 We will therefore set up a very basic _graph_api_ system.
 We will create two models: